3.6 Family 2 of analysis : Study the response of varieties under selection over several environments

 Once the model is run, it is necessary to check if the outputs can be taken with confidence.

-This step is needed before going ahead in the analysis (in fact, object used in the next functions must come from check_model()
+This step is needed before going ahead in the analysis (in fact, object used in the next functions must come from check_model()).

-is a list containing four elements :
+out_check_ammi = check_model(out_ammi)out_check_ammi is a list containing four elements :

-the output from the modeldata_ggplot
+- model_GxEthe output from the model

-data_ggplot_skewness_test
+- data_ggplot_skewness_test

-data_ggplot_kurtosis_test
+- data_ggplot_kurtosis_test

-data_ggplot_qqplot
+- data_ggplot_qqplot

-data_ggplot_variability_repartition_pie
+- data_ggplot_variability_repartition_pie

-data_ggplot_var_intra
+- data_ggplot_var_intra

 3.6.3.5.2 Visualize outputs